clandrew/lotrpwcheck/README.md

 * This program will let you get a password with a good checksum.
 That being said, the game will reject some passwords for reasons other than the checksum.
 For example, if you specify a location code beyond the allowed bounds- these yield "(invalid)" in the dropdown.
 Since there are cases (described below) where you may want to specify an invalid password, the program doesn't block you from forming them.

 * The choice of whether a character is player-controlled or AI-controlled is not encoded in passwords.
-It looks to be based off of whether you have a controller plugged into the port.
+Rather it's based off of whether you have a controller plugged into the port.

 * If you enter an only-partially-valid password that includes some configuration for a character (e.g., the string is not all '.'), it permanently adds the character to your party until SNES reset.
 Even if the password is rejected.
 This leads to a well-known cheesy trick where you can [enter a bad password](https://www.gamespot.com/j-r-r-tolkiens-the-lord-of-the-rings-volume-1/cheats/), press start and hear the "invalid password" noise, then delete it and start the game with all the Fellowship unlocked.